-INTRODUCTION Australia like many countries, is looking to hydrogen as part of the new energy mix.
+NEWCASTLE.EDU.AU/HYDROGEN INTRODUCTION Australia like many countries, is looking to hydrogen as part of the new energy mix.
 Hydrogen can fuel transport and power electricity grids, provide energy for heating and industrial processes, and supply molecular feedstock for sustainable chemicals and materials.
 The variety of ways hydrogen can be produced and used represents a significant opportunity to prosper in the emerging low carbon economy.
 At the University of Newcastle, we have the skills, capabilities and platforms to drive the development of this emerging area for a more sustainable and economically efficient future.
 As an energy, research and innovation powerhouse, the Hunter region has complimentary research, infrastructure and industrial expertise to accelerate renewable hydrogen generation, storage and use.
 The University of Newcastle is committed to working with regional, state and national stakeholders to develop a regional hydrogen economy that will deliver significant economic benefits including employment and industry growth.
 Through collaboration, and by leveraging and strategically positioning existing assets, the University can strengthen the Hunter's position as an international leader in energy and harness the future hydrogen opportunity.
 RESEARCH As a research-intensive university, ranked in the top 12 of Australian universities, the University of Newcastle's applied research excellence in engineering and science, is playing a major role in redesigning the way the world is powered to reduce carbon emissions and mitigate the impacts of climate change.
 At the University of Newcastle our research and innovation ecosystem delivers market-driven research and development (R&D) to accelerate the technologies, systems and skills needed for Australia's hydrogen economy.
 At the Newcastle Institute for Energy and Resources (NIER) multidisciplinary research centres are focal points for international and national industry engagement in: - Low emission energy technologies - Renewable energy systems, efficiency and storage - Fuels, materials and energy utilisation Our hydrogen research expertise spans hydrogen production, storage, utilisation and cross-cutting technologies.
 INNOVATION The University of Newcastle is driving national clean energy innovation through the Australian Trailblazing Recycling and Clean Energy (ATRaCE Program).
 The ATRaCE Program is transforming the way technology readiness, commercialisation and industry-led research is delivered to suppport SMEs and large industries.
 The Integrated Innovation Network (I2N) is also delivering to innovators and entrepreneurs, dedicated programs that will develop enterprise skills and impact potential, validate ideas and accelerate solutions to market.
-EDUCATION The University of Newcastle's academic strengths are demonstrated through highly specialised education and research programs and work integrated learning opportunities. ingrain deep technical discipline knowledge within a robust, professional perspective framework.
-Our graduates hone their technical skills by working on real-world problems both individually and in teams to achieve ethical, socially responsible and technically meritorious solutions to complex, open-ended problems. for direct industry engagement bringing together multidisciplinary teams to solve specific business challenges drive product development and commercialisation, and increase impact. skills to solve global issues relating to the priority areas of energy efficiency and sustainability.
-The University embrace technology and best practices to deliver the best possible student experience.
+EDUCATION The University of Newcastle's academic strengths are demonstrated through highly specialised education and research programs and work integrated learning opportunities.
+These education and research programs are designed to ingrain deep technical discipline knowledge within a robust, professional perspective framework.
+Our graduates hone their technical skills by working on real-world problems both individually and in teams to achieve ethical, socially responsible and technically meritorious solutions to complex, open-ended problems.
+We offer dedicated industry facing doctoral training for direct industry engagement bringing together multidisciplinary teams to solve specific business challenges, drive product development and commercialisation, and increase impact.
+Our graduates are career-ready and are equipped with the skills to solve global issues relating to the priority areas of energy efficiency and sustainability.
+The University embraces technology and best practices to deliver the best possible student experience.
 Recognising that the environment is rapidly changing which our students will be entering when they graduate, our education experience will prioritise activities that help develop life-ready graduates who are community-minded, resilient and ready for work.
-INFRASTRUCTURE The NIER Precinct is a 3.8 hectare industrial facility housing technical laboratories for hydrogen research including pilot-scale testing and demonstration for hydrogen production, safety, utilisation and storage.
+INFRASTRUCTURE The NIER Precinct is a 3.8 hectare industrial facility housing technical laboratories for hydrogen research including pilotscale testing and demonstration for hydrogen production, safety, utilisation and storage.